jjEnokenti/jjEnokenti/README.md

 <div align="center">
   <h3>Hi 👋</h3>
-  <p>My name is Mukhammad, i am 28,
+  <p>My name is Mukhammad, i am 29,
-  i have been learning python and web programming for more than 3 years</p>
+  i have been learning python and web programming for more than 4 years</p>

   <hr></hr>

-  - 🌱 I’m currently learning nginx
   - 🔎 I’m looking for a job
   - 📫 How to reach me:
   <a href="https://github.com/jjenokenti" target="_blank">